isc-projects/bind9/doc/arm/reference.rst

 .. namedconf:statement:: dnskey-ttl
    :tags: dnssec
-   :short: Specifies the time to live (TTL) for DNSKEY resource records.
+   :short: Specifies the time-to-live (TTL) for DNSKEY resource records.

     This indicates the TTL to use when generating DNSKEY resource records.
 The default is 1 hour (3600 seconds).